aspose-cells/Aspose.Cells-Doc-md/english/java/UI-Components/aspose-cells-gridjs/how-to-build-online-excel-editor/_index.md

 # web port
 EXPOSE 8080
-# if you want display better like in windows ,you need to install kinds of fonts in /usr/share/fonts/
+# If you want to display better, like in Windows, you need to install various fonts in /usr/share/fonts/
-# then the application can parse and render the fonts which is used in the spread sheet file
+# then the application can parse and render the fonts that are used in the spreadsheet file
-# here we don't provide extra fonts resource
+# here we don't provide extra fonts resources
 # Install Fonts because the SDK image contains very few fonts.
 The command copies font files from local to docker image.
 Make sure you have a local “fonts” directory that contains all the fonts you need to install.
 In this example, the local “fonts” directory is put in the same directory as the Dockerfile.
 # COPY fonts/* /usr/share/fonts/
-# the basic file path which contains the spread sheet files
+# the basic file path that contains the spreadsheet files
 RUN mkdir -p /app/wb
 # the file path to store the uploaded files
 RUN mkdir -p /app/uploads
 # the cache file path for GridJs
 RUN mkdir -p /app/grid_cache/streamcache
-# we provide some sample spread sheet files in demo
+# we provide some sample spreadsheet files in demo
 COPY wb/*.xlsx /app/wb/

 # set the start command for the docker image